+The Earl Bishop is largely regarded as being his own architect at Downhill but it was the Cork born Michael Shanahan who drew up most of the building plans and was, for most of the time, his buildings works superintendent.
 The mason James McBlain executed all the decorative carving and much of the subsequent building for the Earl.
 Italian stuccadores were also employed, chief among whom was Placido Columbani.

 Downhill is characterised by a three storey front, facing south and with two long wings at the back of this.
 Originally these wings terminated in domes topped with ornamental chimney-pots.
 The wings were continued in ranges of outbuildings, forming inner and outer yards, and ending towards the sea in two immense curving bastions of basalt.